klee256/scanning-project/README.md

 Folder Directory:
 * data contains measured parameters
+* machineLearning contains HPC code and ML related programs
-* requiredFunctions is used for calculations
+* requiredFunctions is used for data calculations
+* tools contain programs used to perform ancillary tasks

 Requires the following MATLAB toolboxes:
 * Simulink                                              Version 10.5        (R2022a)